CartoDB/documentation/app/content/analytics-toolbox-bigquery/examples/census-areas-in-the-uk-within-tiles-of-multiple-resolutions.md

 ---
 ## Census areas in the UK within tiles of multiple resolutions

 In this example we are going to use the `ST_TILEENVELOPE` function, which returns the bounding geometry of quadkey tile given its 3D coordinates (x, y and resolution), to showcase the extent of quadkey tiles at different resolutions.
 For this purpose we are using the [United Kingdom census areas dataset](https://carto.com/spatial-data-catalog/browser/geography/drd_output_area_73f0b4a3/) from CARTO's Data Observatory.

 Taking as input the longitude and latitude from a geographic point in the city of London, the resulting map depicts the belonging census areas for different tile resolutions (from 11 to 15 zoom levels).

+{{% customSelector %}}𝅺{{%/ customSelector %}}
 ```sql
 WITH census_data AS (
     SELECT geom, geoid